 In the MiG trial, a randomized prospective trial comparing the use of metformin and insulin among GDMs requiring treatment, pregnancy outcomes were similar between the two groups.
 Among subjects assigned to metformin, 46% required the addition of insulin because the maximum metformin dose was not sufficient to achieve glucose goals.
 Subjects randomized to metformin treatment were more likely to express a preference for the same treatment in future pregnancies than were those using insulin.

 Metformin has been shown to cross the placenta.
 In one study, cord arterial metformin levels were approximately twice maternal venous levels at the time of delivery.
 In a 2-year follow up study to the MiG trial, there were no differences between offspring exposed to metformin in utero and those exposed to insulin, other than greater subcutaneous fat in the former.
-While no adverse (or beneficial) effects of exposure to metformin have been reported, long term human studies have not been conducted and animal data are sparse, such that caution must still be recommended.
+In a systematic review and meta-analysis of RCTs comparing metformin and insulin use for GDM, metformin was associated with a lower risk of pregnancy related hypertension and less maternal weight gain, but a higher risk of preterm birth.
+On average, insulin was required in addition to maximal doses of metformin to achieve metabolic control in 34% of treated GDMs.
+While no specific adverse (or beneficial) effects of exposure to metformin have been reported, long-term human studies have not been conducted and animal data are sparse, such that caution must still be recommended.